With more than 20 years’ experience in communications, Lucy provides strategic direction on a range of accounts at Freshwater.

-David Howell was appointed to the board of the company in 2004 and served as chairman until March 2007.
-David remained as a non-executive of the company until his resignation on 8 June 2009.
-David was re-appointed to the board as a non-executive director on 1 October 2010.
-On 29 September 2011, David replaced Marie-Louise Windeler as non-executive chairman.
+David Howell was appointed to the board of the company in 2004 and served as Chairman until March 2007.
+David remained as a Non-Executive of the company until his resignation on 8 June 2009.
+David was re-appointed to the board as a Non-Executive Director on 1 October 2010.
+In 2011, David replaced Marie-Louise Windeler as Non-Executive Chairman.

 John is an experienced communications professional with extensive crisis, issues management and transformation expertise, primarily within the public sector.
-He has spent over two decades leading strategic consultancy teams, and helping to deliver large-scale programmes of change.
+He has spent more than two decades leading strategic consultancy teams, and helping to deliver large-scale programmes of change.

 John later founded Clear Consultancy, building it into one of the UK’s leading specialist healthcare agencies before merging it into the Freshwater group in 2006.
 John joined the Freshwater Board that year and later became its Chief Executive.

 John helps clients to navigate the complex issues and challenges in the health and social care sector.
 He has provided senior strategic counsel to a wide range of organisations including health commissioners, health providers, professional bodies, regulators and the Department of Health and Social Care, helping them to manage their reputation, and communicate change.